How to Sell A “Turnkey” Business

 Turnkey Businesses Have Higher Valuations

 The higher degree to which a business is owner-absentee, then the higher the valuation a business will have.
-If the seller and the seller’s family members do not play an active role in the operation of a business, then the buyer will not need to incur staffing replacement costs.
-The absorption of these replacement costs by the buyer reduces the net profits or owner benefit that the buyer may expect from the business.
-This in turn lowers the valuation of the business (since the valuation depends on the buyer’s anticipated profits).
-Moreover, if the buyer fears that the seller’s absence after the sale may mean the loss of key customers, staff, or vendors, then this of course will reduce the overall valuation multiple of expected profits that the buyer will be willing to pay for the business.
+If the seller and the seller’s family members do not play an active role in the operation of a business, then the buyer will not need to work in the business or incur costs to possibly replace the seller (or their family members).
+The possible absorption replacement costs by the buyer reduces the net profits or adjusted owner benefit that the buyer may expect to receive from from the business.
+Conversely, the adjusted owner benefit for a buyer of a ‘turn-key’ business is more secure without the risk and cost of replacing the seller, and hence given a higher valuation.

 Example of Valuing Turnkey Business